hahakumquat/hahakumquat.github.io/_posts/2018-01-15-probabilistic-classification.md

 - "classification"
 ---

 Recall that in a binary classification problems, we have an input feature vector and we'd like to classify it into one of two classes.
 We did this by minimizing reasonable loss functions based on activation functions.
-In this very long post, we'll take a probabilistic approach to classification.
-Under this framework, we'll also expand from the binary case to the multiclass case.
+In this very long post, we'll take a probabilistic approach to classification and detail the generative framework.

 # Generative Probabilistic View